MACSIFS/IFS/docs/api.md

                         "description": "Rating from the current client.
 See 'Get Comment Rating' API", "type": "integer"
                     },
+					"score": {
+                        "description": "The score of the current comments.
+Thumbs up minus thumbs down.", "type": "integer"
+                    },
                     "submissionTime": {
                         "description": "Time point when comment was submitted in ISO format (ISO 8601)" "type": "string"